luigi/revmsg/README.md

 ## Running the tests ##

 To keep things simple, I only tested for the correct HTTP codes.
+Ensure the server is stopped, then run:

 ```
 $ npm test